killenh/killen-AI.github.io/README.md

-### Technology Product Manager, Budding Software Engineer
+### AI, Software, and Technology Product Leader

 Business nerd turned geek.
-While I don't have formal technical training, I am passionate about technology and teaching myself programming and computer science to deepen my technical chops in my role as a Product Manager.
+While I don't have formal technical training, I am passionate about technology and teaching myself about AI, machine learning, programming and computer science to deepen my technical chops in my role as a Product Leader.

 I'm looking for projects to work on to practice and expand skills, and always interested in learning tips and tricks.